love. week one.

 I played all afternoon and arrived home with two books, some fruit, and a recommendation to read Audrey Lorde’s essay, “Uses of the Erotic.”

-The rest of the afternoon and evening were spent researching the Free Love movement in the 60s.
+The rest of the afternoon and evening were spent researching the Free Love movement of the 60s.

 So far, the way that I see it, there are three main protagonists of love: Religions (notably Christianity and Buddhism), Arts & Culture (from Shakespeare to Cat Stevens), and Philosophy/Psychology (Plato even has a relationship named after him).